real-tintin/ugglan/doc/source/modeling_control.rst

 Kalman Filter
 """""""""""""""""
-In order to solve for the optimal Kalman gain, a matrix inverse operation as to be performed.
-For this `LAPACK <http://www.netlib.org/lapack/>`_ is used.
-See the source code for details.
+In order to solve for the optimal Kalman gain, matrix operations (e.g., inverse) have to be performed.
+For this `Eigen <https://eigen.tuxfamily.org/>`_ is used.

 Gyro offset
 """"""""""""